SHINKO ELECTRIC INDUSTRIES CO., LTD.

 In addition, starting in FY2021, we use the Nagano Prefecture Forest CO2 Absorption Assessment Certification System to visualize (quantify) the amount of CO2 absorption per year in the maintained forests.

-5 Total area maintained, including area newly certified in FY2022 + previously certified area
+7 Total area maintained, including area newly certified in FY2023 + previously certified area

 Through these activities, we will strive to continue and contribute to biodiversity conservation activities in cooperation with local communities.

-In FY2022, we identified 151 species of plants, 93 species of terrestrial insects, and 24 species of aquatic organisms, many of which are native species.
-However, some alien species that threaten existing ecosystems have also been found.
-We are exterminating and monitoring them as indicator species to identify problems and make improvements.
+In the natural environment survey conducted in FY2023, 152 species of plants, 93 species of terrestrial insects, and 22 species of aquatic organisms were found to inhabit the area, many of which were confirmed to be native species.
+However, a small number of alien species that threaten the ecosystem of the Kurita Sogo Center and the surrounding area were also found.
+We are exterminating and monitoring them as indicator species.
 We will continue our activities to improve biodiversity at the Kurita Sogo Center.